dev1980/HTML_FORM/README.md

 # HTML_FORM
-The objective was to re-build Mint.com's signup page .
+The objective was to re-build Mint.com's signup page.
 It's Part of Microverse Main Curriculum.
 Displaying and Inputting Data Project.